stephengold/Minie/README.md

 ## An introduction to soft-body physics

-While rope, cloth, and foam rubber can be simulated using many small rigid bodies, it is more natural and efficient to treat them as individual bodies that are deformable.
+While rope, cloth, and foam rubber can be simulated using many small rigid bodies, it is more convenient and efficient to treat them as individual bodies that can be deformed.
-For this purpose, Minie supports simulation of soft bodies in a manner roughly analogous to that for rigid bodies.
+To this end, Minie supports simulation of soft bodies in a manner roughly analogous to that for rigid bodies:

  + In place of `BulletAppState`, use `SoftPhysicsAppState`.
  + In place of `PhysicsSpace`, use `PhysicsSoftSpace`.